Cost of electricity by source: External costs of energy sources

-A means to address a part of the external costs of fossil fuel generation is carbon pricing — the method most favored by economists for reducing global-warming emissions.
+A means to address a part of the external costs of fossil fuel generation is carbon pricing — the method most favoured by economists for reducing global-warming emissions.
 Carbon pricing charges those who emit carbon dioxide for their emissions.
 That charge, called a "carbon price", is the amount that must be paid for the right to emit one tonne of carbon dioxide into the atmosphere.
 Carbon pricing usually takes the form of a carbon tax or a requirement to purchase permits to emit (also called "allowances").

 Depending on the assumptions of possible accidents and their probabilities external costs for nuclear power vary significantly and can reach between 0.2 and 200 ct/kWh.
-Furthermore, nuclear power is working under an insurance framework that limits or structures accident liabilities in accordance with the Paris convention on nuclear third-party liability, the Brussels supplementary convention, and the Vienna convention on civil liability for nuclear damage and in the U.S. the Price-Anderson Act.
+Furthermore, nuclear power is working under an insurance framework that limits or structures accident liabilities in accordance with the Paris convention on nuclear third-party liability, the Brussels supplementary convention, and the Vienna convention on civil liability for nuclear damage and in the US the Price-Anderson Act.
 It is often argued that this potential shortfall in liability represents an external cost not included in the cost of nuclear electricity; but the cost is small, amounting to about 0.1% of the levelized cost of electricity, according to a 2008 study.

 These beyond-insurance costs for worst-case scenarios are not unique to nuclear power, as hydroelectric power plants are similarly not fully insured against catastrophic events like a large dam failure.
 As private insurers base dam insurance premiums on limited scenarios, major disaster insurance in this sector is likewise provided by the state.

 Because externalities are diffuse in their effect, external costs cannot be measured directly, but must be estimated.